 \section{Introduction}

 We consider the defocusing fractional nonlinear wave equations (fNLW) posed on the two-dimensional flat torus:

-\noi where $\al\in(\al_0(m),1),$ for a parameter $\al_0\in(0,1)$ depending on $m$ to be specified later on in the paper, $m \in \N $ is a positive integer, and $\T^2 = (\R/\Z)^2$.
+\noi where $\al\in(0,1),$ $m \in \N $ is a positive integer, and $\T^2 = (\R/\Z)^2$.
 Despite the presence of the mass term, we refer to \eqref{NLW} as fNLW, though it is usually referred to as the nonlinear Klein-Gordon equation.
 We restrict our attention to the case of real-valued solutions $u:\R\times\T^2\mapsto \R$.

 The purpose of this paper is twofold.
-Firstly, we are interested in the construction of invariant Gibbs measures for a renormalization of equation \eqref{NLW}.
-Secondly, we prove almost sure global well-posedness of the latter renormalized NLW.
-The a.s. global well-posedness is a consequence of an a.s. local well-posedness theory, followed by a Bourgain's invariant measure argument.
-Hence, our main task will be the proof of an almost sure local well-posedness theory.
+First, we are interested in the construction of a (invariant) Gibbs measure for a renormalized version of equation \eqref{NLW}.
+Secondly, we prove almost sure global well-posedness of the renormalized fNLW with initial data distributed according to the Gibbs measure, in Sobolev spaces of negative regularity.
+The a.s. global well-posedness is a consequence of an a.s. local well-posedness theory, followed by the application of Bourgain's invariant measure and approximation argument.
+Hence, in the second part of the paper we will focus on the almost sure local well-posedness theory.

-Both the construction of Gibbs measures and the local well-posedness of the (renormalized) NLW equation, strongly depend on the value $\al$ of the fractional power of the elliptic operator $1-\Delta$ appearing in \eqref{NLW}.
+Both the construction of renormalized Gibbs measures and the local well-posedness of the renormalized fNLW equation, strongly depend on the value $\al$ of the fractional power of the elliptic operator $1-\Delta$ appearing in \eqref{NLW}.